learn-co-curriculum/git-basics-readme/README.md

 or commit.
 This message log makes it easy for us to figure out what each commit or version is all about.

-To make your first commit, type: `git commit -m "Added README.md"`.
+To make our first commit, type: `git commit -m "Added README.md"`.
 This tells Git that our commit message, represented by the `-m` flag, is `"Added README.md"`.

 ```